 Students are always looking for tips and tricks for practicing Qigong, Tai Chi, Meditation, and even Yoga.
-I do my best to help by offering lots of tips via my blog, as well as in my classes.
+I do my best to help by offering lots of tips in my classes and on my blog.
 But you don’t need a long list of tips and tricks to succeed in these arts.

 All you really need to do is follow the 3 Golden Rules.

 Three rules?
 Can it really be that simple?
 Yes, it can.
 Having taught thousands of people in a bunch of different countries, I can say with confidence that the 3 Golden Rules will solve about 75% of the problems that you’ll face.

 Without further ado, let’s look at the 3 Golden Rules.

 Worry will find all kinds of creative ways to sneak in.
 That’s okay, and it’s normal.
 The trick is to let go of the worries after they sneak in.